 d) better preservation of sexual and urinary function.

 The whole concept of minimally invasive ablative therapy is an exciting frontier in which the Scionti Prostate Center has taken the lead.
-We have the ability to target thermal energy (extreme heat or cold) to specific tumors, or to the entire gland if that is necessary.
-Our leading treatments are HIFU (High Intensity Focused Ultrasound) and Cryotherapy (freezing).
+We have the ability to target thermal energy (heat) to specific tumors, or to the entire gland if that is necessary.
+Our leading treatments are HIFU (High Intensity Focused Ultrasound) and TULSA Pro.
 Between these two treatments,

 Dr. Scionti has the largest cumulative prostate ablative treatment experience in North America with over 2500 patients treated over the past 14 years.